faustlarsen/Parks.Solution/ReadMe.md

 * User will be able to (Post) create new park
 * User will be abale to (Put) edit park
 * User will be able to (Delete) delete park
-* User will be able to look up parks by its ID, State, Name.
+* User will be able to look up parks by its ID, State, Name and Type
+* User will be able to look up random park